+Subject: NOTICE OF MOTION: INNER WEST COUNCIL LAND AND PROPERTY

+REGISTER

-Subject:NOTICE OF MOTION: INNER WEST COUNCIL LAND AND PROPERTY REGISTERCouncil Meeting at its meeting on 26 October 2021 resolved that the matter be deferred to the meeting to be held on 02 November 2021.From:Councillor John Stamolis
+Council Meeting at its meeting on 26 October 2021 resolved that the matter be

+From: Councillor John Stamolis

 THAT Council to report on:

 - 1. A plan to update the Land and Property Register; - 2.
 Provide summary financial and statistical detail about the status of the register; - 3.
 Publish the register in a format that can be copied and pasted; - 4.
 Identify how the register can be kept up-to-date; and - 5.
 Identify how changes to the register can be reported to Councillors